ZeniMax Media: Acquisition by Microsoft (2020–present)

 In September 2020, Microsoft announced it had entered into an agreement to acquire ZeniMax and its subsidiaries for $7.5 billion.
 For Providence Equity Partners, the deal represented a six-time return on investment.
 Altman had considered selling ZeniMax for several years and at one point was close to a deal with rival Electronic Arts.
 Prior the deal's closure, he died on February 3, 2021, aged 73, at a Baltimore hospital.
 The U.S. Securities and Exchange Commission and the European Commission greenlit the acquisition in March 2021.
 A preliminary injunction to block the acquisition was being sought in a class-action lawsuit that ZeniMax faced over Fallout 4, with the plaintiffs arguing that Microsoft could shield ZeniMax's assets from damages should it be found liable after the acquisition.
 Microsoft announced the completion of the acquisition on March 9, 2021.
 The final cost of the transaction was $8.1 billion.
 ZeniMax's board of directors was consequently dissolved.

 300 QA testers, a majority at ZeniMax Studios voted to unionize as ZeniMax Workers United-CWA in January 2023.
 This follows the unionization efforts of QA testers at Activision Blizzard which was also acquired by Microsoft.
 In 2024, Microsoft signed a labor-neutrality agreement with CWA union, agreeing not to interfere with unionization efforts in any ZeniMax Media subsidiaries.

 In May 2024, Microsoft announced the impending closures of the ZeniMax studios Arkane Austin, Alpha Dog Games, and Tango Gameworks, as well as Roundhouse Studios' absorption into ZeniMax Online Studios.
 In July 2024, over 200 Bethesda Game Studios employees unionized with CWA.
 The wall-to-wall unit was recognized by Microsoft, and includes artists, engineers, programmers, and designers.
 In August 2024, Krafton agreed to buy Tango Gameworks, preventing its closure.

+In July 2026, Microsoft announced a round of layoffs affecting 166 employees at ZeniMax Media.

+In September 2026, Xbox transferred Obsidian Entertainment from under Xbox Game Studios to ZeniMax Media.